A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Interference Management Schemes

 \subsection{GW Densification}

-GW densification arises as an effective way to face the increased IoT EDs density in the target area due to the growing interest in IoT devices, especially in the city downtown's popular, crowded urban environment.
-So as LoRaWAN networks resorted to dense GWs deployment, this should be performed while avoiding the huge interference between the massive IoT ED and densely deployed GWs.
+GW densification arises as an effective method to face the increased IoT ED density in the target area due to the growing interest in IoT devices, especially in the downtown city's popular and crowded urban environment.
+Thus, LoRaWAN networks have resorted to dense GW deployment, which should be performed while avoiding the considerable interference between the massive IoT ED and densely deployed GWs.
 New densification strategies should be designed since the existing ones suggested for cellular networks are unsuitable for the LoRaWAN use case.
-This is regarding the advanced coordination within and between cells to manage the radio resource, which is not the case for LoRaWAN \cite{Raza2017}.
-A GW densification approach was suggested in \cite{9149081} through analyzing the Multi-Cell LoRa Networks to scale the LoRa network.
+This is regarding the advanced coordination within and between cells to manage the radio resources, which is not the case for LoRaWAN \cite{Raza2017}.

+A GW densification approach was suggested in \cite{9149081} by analyzing multi-cell LoRa networks to scale them.
 To this end, multiple GWs were deployed for free co-SF interference in dense networks.
 The proposed model considers the interaction between GWs and some specific properties of the LoRa technology.
-The coverage and scalability of the deployed LoRa GWs were analyzed mathematically, such as homogeneous Poisson point processes employed to uniformly and randomly distribute GWs and EDs in the target area.
-The network performance was evaluated based on the coverage probability derived from stochastic geometry tools \cite{haenggi2012stochastic} to unveil the positive impact of GW densification on the network coverage as well as its scalability.
+The coverage and scalability of the deployed LoRa GWs were analyzed mathematically, such as using the homogeneous Poisson point processes to distribute GWs and EDs uniformly and randomly in the target area.
+The network performance was evaluated based on the coverage probability derived from the stochastic geometry tools \cite{haenggi2012stochastic} to unveil the positive impact of GW densification on the network coverage as well as its scalability.